Nefomemes/battlelog.js/CONTRIBUTING.md

 ## Things you need to prepare

-- A fully-ready development environment,
+- Your preferred text editor.
+- The latest version of Git.
-- The latest version of Node.js
+- The latest version of Node.js)

+  For the text editor itself, I myself preferred [Visual Studio Code](https://github.com/microsoft/vscode), or if you want the Code OSS experience (that's the open source version of VSC) you can check out [VSCodium](https://github.com/VSCodium/vscodium).

 ## Step 1: Fork this repo and clone it from Git